aleaguiarl/frontend-record-store/README.md

  - Dashboard: "/dashboard"
  - Album collection: "/my-collection"

-The public paths are acessible withou authentication, while the private paths needs it.
+The public paths are acessible without authentication, while the private paths needs it.

 ---
 Link to the backend: https://github.com/bc-fullstack-04/alexandre-aguiar-backend